MicrosoftDocs/cloud-adoption-framework/docs/getting-started/security-roadmap.md

 ## Define strategy
 <!--- remove this section if it doesn't apply to this scenario. --->
-Use the following check list to evaluate...
+Use the following checklist to evaluate...
 Use the steps to...

 - **question one:** Are all stakeholders aligned on the motivations and expected business outcomes?
 - **question two:** Are all stakeholders aligned on the overall business justification?